yndc/verepo/README.md

 ## Build

-Command: `repomaster build`
+Command: `repomaster build <application>`

-Build all applications that has code changes.
-The image will be tagged with the format `[app]:[version]-[prerelease]+[commit]`.
+Build the specified application using the provided build steps in `repomaster.yaml`.
+These environment variables will be exported into the build steps command:
+- `$APP_ID` the ID of the currently building application
+- `$APP_FULL_VERSION` the full semver of the application, with the format `v[major].[minor].[patch]-[prerelease]+[commit]`

 The version and pre-release tag will be taken from the `app.json` file found in the app folder.
 - If `version` is not found, `repomaster` will use `v0.0.0` as the version
 - If `pre-release` tag is not found, `dev` will be added automatically as the pre-release tag

-The only way to build an image with version as the only tag is by `repomaster release`
+The only way to build an image without a pre-release tag is by `repomaster release <application>`

+## Setting pre-release tags

+Command: `repomaster prerelease <application> <prerelease>`

+Set the pre-release tag of the specified application, without touching the version.
+This command will automatically make a commit for the updated version!

-## Updating versions
+## Setting version

-### Manual

-Sub-command: `repomaster version update <application> <version> [parameters]`
+Sub-command: `repomaster set <application> <version> [parameters]`

-`-a --all`
 `-p --prerelease <name>`

 Updates the version of the application to the provided semver version.
 Set the `--prerelease <name>` parameter to change the pre-release tag for this version.
 This command will automatically make a commit for the updated version!

-### Bumping the version
+## Bumping version

-Command: `repomaster version bump <application>`
+Command: `repomaster bump <application> <?level>`

-`-n --minor`
-`-j --major`
-`-p --prerelease <name>`

 This command will bump the version based on semver semantics.
-Without a parameter, it will bump only the patch version.
-Use `--minor` to bump the minor version and `--major` to bump the major version.
-Set the `--prerelease <name>` parameter to change the pre-release tag for this version.
+Without the `level` parameter set, it will bump only the patch version.
+Use `minor` to bump the minor version, `major` to bump the major version, and `prerelease` to bump the prerelease version.
 This command will automatically make a commit for the version bump!

 ## Releasing a version